 Provide a professional work environment that supports and empowers employees to reach their highest level of achievement.

 Over fifty years from its inception, Pathways employs 450 qualified staff, and offers a wide array of behavioral health services, including intellectual and developmental disabilities support services, mental health, and substance use disorder (prevention, early intervention, treatment, and recovery) services.
-To date, Pathways has served over 14,000 unduplicated clients.Make an appointment
+Pathways serves over 14,000 unduplicated consumers annually.Make an appointment

 Journey House Women’s Recovery Center is an eight-bed transitional residential facility for adult women seeking recovery from substance use disorders.
 ALl women admitted need to have dependent Children or are working with DCBS to regain custody of the children.
 The program is a minimum of five months depending upon the specific needs of each resident.
 The Journey House offers four phases which incorporate the COR-12 curriculum, individual counseling services, peer support services, case management, including housing and other basic needs, mental health services, group counseling, life skills, financial planning, parenting classes, relapse prevention, and 12-Step Recovery meetings to educate the residents about their addiction.